Public policy of the United States: Monetary policy

 The monetary policy of the United States regulates the supply of the United States dollar.
-The mechanisms for setting monetary policy are governed by the Federal Reserve Act of 1913.
+Monetary policy is governed by the Federal Reserve Act of 1913.
 The Federal Reserve is the central bank of the United States and serves as the monetary authority.
 The Federal Reserve is responsible for regulating government loans and bonds and has the power to set reserve requirements and interest rates.
 The Department of the Treasury is responsible for the production of coinage and Federal Reserve Notes.

-Policy responses to the late-2000s recession
+Policy responses to the Great Recession

-The Federal Reserve, Treasury, and Securities and Exchange Commission took several steps on September 19 to intervene in the crisis.
+The Federal Reserve, Treasury, and Securities and Exchange Commission took several steps on September 19, 2007 to intervene in the Great Recession.
 To stop the potential run on money market mutual funds, the Treasury also announced on September 19 a new $50 billion program to insure the investments, similar to the Federal Deposit Insurance Corporation (FDIC) program.
 Part of the announcements included temporary exceptions to section 23A and 23B (Regulation W), allowing financial groups to more easily share funds within their group.
 The exceptions would expire on January 30, 2009, unless extended by the Federal Reserve Board.
 The Securities and Exchange Commission announced termination of short-selling of 799 financial stocks, as well as action against naked short selling, as part of its reaction to the mortgage crisis.

 Education policy

 Congress does not have direct authority over education, and education policy is primarily set by state and local governments.
 Federal education policy is built around federal funding; the federal government allocates funding for schools, but they must comply with federal regulations to receive it.
-The Department of Education is responsible for carrying out the federal education policy of the United States.
-The earliest federal education policy involved the establishment of schools in federally controlled territory in the 18th century.
+The Department of Education is responsible for carrying out the federal education policy of the U.S. The earliest federal education policy involved the establishment of schools in federally controlled territory in the 18th century.
 By the mid-20th century, the federal government had begun providing federal funding for schools.

 Elementary and secondary education in the United States is governed by the Elementary and Secondary Education Act (ESEA).
 This act authorizes the Title I program to provide federal funding for public schools in the United States in order to support underprivileged communities.
 Several acts have reauthorized and modified the ESEA, including the Improving America's Schools Act of 1994, the No Child Left Behind Act of 2002, and the Every Student Succeeds Act of 2015.
 Schools that receive federal funding are also subject to the Individuals with Disabilities Education Act, which provides protections for students with disabilities.